SAN FRANCISCO PROFILE PHOTOGRAPHER, CONSULTANT

-Mexican-American Oakland born, grew up in San Rafael and attended Marin Catholic High School.
-I was fortunate to receive a scholarship to attend the University of Southern California that I could not pass up a chance to move to Los Angeles.
-I very much miss the beaches, weather and friends of Southern California.
+Mexican-American Oakland born, grew up in San Rafael, attended Marin Catholic High School and then made my way down to the University of Southern California (I very much miss the beaches, weather and friends of Southern California).

 I spent 10 years working for Loopnet and other startups in cross-functional roles spanning strategy, business operations and product + marketing analytics.
 Having spent everyday in Excel files and writing SQL queries I am familiar with the business side of data and love blending the analytical and creative sides of my brain whenever possible.
 Understanding funnels, optimizing conversion rates, examining business models with a customer mindset and extracting insights from incomplete and disparate data sources is something I love and use everyday.